 A little Bit about me

-Hey there!
-I’m Helen a qualified Gestalt counsellor and proud Member of the BACP, Level 2 neurodiverse aware and continually keep up to date with leaning more through continued Personal Development around neurodiversity.
-You know, I really believe that real change happens when you feel genuinely understood.
 No judgments, no rush.
-Whether we meet in person or chat online, I’m here to give you a supportive space.
-It’s all about slowing down, taking a breather, and diving into what’s really going on for you, even if you don't have all the right words or answers.
+Whether we meet in person or online, I’m here to give you a supportive space.
+I feel it's all about slowing down, taking a breather, and exploring what’s really going on for you, even if you don't have all the right words or answers.

 I’m passionate about helping people reconnect with themselves, especially when life gets overwhelming or confusing.
 Together, we’ll gently explore your experiences, emotions, and what you really need, all at a pace that feels comfy and respectful for you.